earloc/QLeatherMan/README.md

   - [ ] others?
 - [ ] provide better examples on use-cases of 'compare'

+## PullRequests welcome:
+- Fork the repoitory
+- make the changes
+- submit a pull-request
+- hope for the best ;)

 ## Thanks to others
 - [GraphQlClientGenerator] (MIT-license)